Apodini/Apodini/README.md

 [![jazzy](https://raw.githubusercontent.com/Apodini/Apodini/gh-pages/badge.svg)](https://apodini.github.io/Apodini/)
 ![Build and Test](https://github.com/Apodini/Apodini/workflows/Build%20and%20Test/badge.svg)

-A declarative, composable framework to build web services using Swift.
+Apodini is a declarative, composable framework to build web services using Swift.
+It is part of a research project at the [TUM Research Group for Applied Software Engineering](https://ase.in.tum.de/schmiedmayer).

 ## Getting Started